Icarus Complex

 like healthy pussies deliver healing from oh, ye gates

-in thanksgiving and the men with poison dripping from their organs
+in thanksgiving and the men with poison dripping from their

 pipe sludge from the bowels of holy ground and pound holes